-Jenifer Ringer is a native of Summerville South Carolina and enjoys one of the most successful and celebrated dance careers of her generation.
+Jenifer Ringer is a native of Summerville South Carolina, where she started her ballet training with Terry Ellen Shields, and enjoys one of the most successful and celebrated dance careers of her generation.
 Promoted to principal dancer of the New York City Ballet in 2000 and dancing featured roles from almost the beginning of her 24 year career, she has performed in almost every major American city and around the world.
 She originated roles in new works by numerous choreographers including Jerome Robbins, Alexi Ratmansky, Christopher Wheeldon, and Peter Martins and has performed in the world’s choreographic masterpieces including the major works of George Balanchine and Jerome Robbins.
 She has also inhabited the prima ballerina roles of legendary works including Swan Lake, Sleeping Beauty and Coppélia.

-In February 2013 Jenifer was appointed the Artistic Consultant for Dancing Dreams, a non-profit dance program that gives NYC/metro-area children with physical challenges a chance to dance.
-In this role she has had the privilege of teaching these young artists both movement and choreography and has arranged for them to attend performances at the New York City Ballet where they meet and talk with professional ballerinas.
-She has also successfully recruited important fundraising support for the organization.
+In February 2013, Jenifer was appointed the Artistic Consultant for Dancing Dreams, a non-profit dance program that gives NYC/metro-area children with physical challenges a chance to dance.
+In this role she had the privilege of teaching these young artists both movement and choreography and arranged for them to attend performances at the New York City Ballet where they meet and talk with professional ballerinas.
+She also successfully recruited important fundraising support for the organization.

 In addition to teaching Master Classes at a variety of dance schools and institutions, Jenifer has been invited to be a regular guest teacher for company class at the New York City Ballet and in 2012 was appointed a teaching fellow at the School of American Ballet.
-Jenifer has also worked internationally as Répétiteur for the Jerome Robbins Foundation and Alexei Ratmansky setting choreography at the National Ballet of Canada, Royal Danish Ballet, San Francisco Ballet and the Bolshoi Ballet.
+Jenifer has also worked internationally as a répétiteur for the Jerome Robbins Foundation, setting choreography at the National Ballet of Canada, Royal Danish Ballet, Pacific Northwest Ballet and San Francisco Ballet.

 Jenifer has been an outspoken advocate for healthy eating practices and shared publicly her struggles with and recuperation from disordered eating.
 She appeared on the TODAY show and Oprah to discuss these issues and the overall professional field of ballet.
 Her book, Dancing Through It; My Journey in the Ballet was released through Viking Press in February 2014.

-Jenifer performed principal roles in the Live From Lincoln Center Broadcasts, New York City Ballet’s Diamond Project in 2002 and Lincoln Center Celebrates Balanchine 100 in 2004 and currently appears in America Online’s first season of city.ballet. web episodes.
+Jenifer performed principal roles in the Live From Lincoln Center Broadcasts, New York City Ballet’s Diamond Project in 2002 and Lincoln Center Celebrates Balachine 100 in 2004 and also appears in America Online’s first season of city.ballet. web episodes.

-She has been celebrated multiple times on the covers of Dance Magazine and Pointe Magazine and is the recipient of the prestigious Dance Magazine Award, Jerome Robbins Award, Dance Teacher Magazine Lifetime Achievement Award and in 2014 she participated as a judge for L.A.’s 26th Annual Music Center Spotlight Awards.
+She has been celebrated multiple times on the covers of Dance Magazine and Pointe Magazine and is the recipient of the prestigious Dance Magazine Award, Dance Teacher Magazine Lifetime Achievement Award, and the Jerome Robbins Award.
+She has also judged for the Youth American Grand Prix and for L.A.’s Music Center Spotlight Awards.

-Jenifer graduated Summa Cum Laude from Fordham University with a Bachelor degree in English.
+Jenifer graduated Summa Cum Laude from Fordham University with a Bachelor’s degree in English.